iechor/docs/content/scout/metrics-exporter.md

 > **Streams**
 >
-> In Docker Scout, the streams concept is a superset of [environments](./integrations/environment/_index.md).
+> In iEchor Scout, the streams concept is a superset of [environments](./integrations/environment/_index.md).
 > Streams include all runtime environments that you've defined,
 > as well as the special `latest-indexed` stream.
 > The `latest-indexed` stream contains the most recently pushed (and analyzed) tag for each repository.
 >
-> Streams is mostly an internal concept in Docker Scout,
+> Streams is mostly an internal concept in iEchor Scout,
 > with the exception of the data exposed through this metrics endpoint.
 { .tip #stream }

 ## Creating an access token

-To export metrics from your organization, first make sure your organization is enrolled in Docker Scout.
+To export metrics from your organization, first make sure your organization is enrolled in iEchor Scout.
-Then, create a Personal Access Token (PAT) - a secret token that allows the exporter to authenticate with the Docker Scout API.
+Then, create a Personal Access Token (PAT) - a secret token that allows the exporter to authenticate with the iEchor Scout API.

-The PAT does not require any specific permissions, but it must be created by a user who is an owner of the Docker organization.
+The PAT does not require any specific permissions, but it must be created by a user who is an owner of the iEchor organization.
 To create a PAT, follow the steps in [Create an access token](/security/for-developers/access-tokens/#create-an-access-token).

 Once you have created the PAT, store it in a secure location.